 The Byzantine Choral Project is a dynamic collaboration between playwright Helen Banner, composer Grace Oberhofer and director Colette Robert to make theater using women’s voices.
 Inspired by the Byzantine Empresses Irene, Maria, Euphrosyne and Theodora they are creating work that showcases the radical power of strong, diverse women+ singing on stage and explores the importance of imagery, representation and iconoclasm in classical and contemporary life.

 ICONS/IDOLS is a tetralogy of choral plays for over a dozen women+ singers.
 Mixing music, movement and text, the four plays recover the secret history of these purple empresses as they ascend in a society with deep animosity towards female rule.
 Deeply committed to religious icons, these powerful empresses sacrifice personal relationships in an attempt to gain enough power to re-introduce them into an empire that fiercely and violently opposes iconography.

 ICONS/IDOLS is a tetralogy of choral plays currently in development that follows the Byzantine Purple Empresses as they establish their rule against the odds in the ninth century Iconoclastic Wars.
-Each play tells a different part of the story of grandmother Irene, rejected wife Maria, grand-daughter Euphrosyne and step-daughter-in law Theodora; catching at questions about gender and political imagery within the giant spectacle of dynastic power-play.
+Each play tells a different part of the story of grandmother Irene, rejected wife Maria, and grand-daughter Euphrosyne; catching at questions about gender and political imagery within the giant spectacle of dynastic power-play.

 LOOK ON ME follows Irene's rise from child bride to Empress Regent and her journey from provincial Athens to the palace in Constantinople.
 A twenty women chorus singing a cappella draws us through Irene's survival as a secret young iconophile in an Empire intent on destroying all religious images.
 Deeply committed to religious icons, Irene sacrifices personal relationships in an attempt to gain enough power to re-introduce them into an empire that fiercely and violently opposes iconography.
 Imprisoned in the palace by her much loved husband Leo for bringing an icon into her rooms, Irene endures a separation from her infant son, that sets mother and son up as rivals for power for the rest of their lives.